-Scarification is a process best described as a thorough mechanical raking of the lawn.
+Scarification is a process best described as a thorough mechanical heavy raking of a lawn.

 The machine we use has a series of sharp tungsten blades that rotate at high speed and cut vertically into the turf.
 The depth can be adjusted to remove as much or as little thatch as required.
 This machine and process should not be confused with the type of machine typically available on the domestic market, which is more of a lawn rake, has much less power and limited depth penetration.